The medicine is available on prescription as tablets. You can also buy a low-strength 10mg tablet from a pharmacy.

 Pregnancy and breastfeeding

-Simvastatin is not recommended in pregnancy and while breastfeeding as there's no firm evidence that it's safe.
+Simvastatin is not recommended in pregnancy and while breastfeeding.

 Talk to your doctor if you're planning to become pregnant.
 It's best to stop taking simvastatin at least 3 months before you start trying for a baby.